Chewbacca-14/Chewbacca-14/README.md

 ✅ Flutter Developer <br/>

-I'm Flutter Mobile Application Developer from Prague.
+I'm Flutter Mobile and Web Application Developer from Prague.
 I'm ready or excited to learn new things.<br/><br/>

 👨‍💻 Development Skils:<br/>